Masaki Aiba: Personal life

 On September 28, 2021, Aiba announced his marriage through a letter he released in their fan club website.
 It was reported on October 23, 2022, via his agency, that he and his wife had welcomed their first born, a boy.
 The date of birth was not revealed.
+The birth of a second child in June 2025 was reported by Josei Seven, although there was no official information or confirmation.